zeeshananjumjunaidi/documentation-user/expense/expense.rst

   * Cost: 0.0

-Don’t forget to set an expense account and a tax on each expense type.
+Don’t forget to set an expense tax on each expense type (and an account if you use Odoo Accounting).
 It’s usually a good practice to use a tax that is configured with *Tax Included in Price* (see: :doc:`../accounting/others/taxes/tax_included`).
 That way, employees report expenses with prices including taxes, which is usually the expected behaviour.

-.. tip:: The *Sales* app allows you to specify unit of measures for your expense products (units, miles, nights, etc.).
+.. tip:: The *Sales* app allows you to specify unit of measures for your expense types (units, miles, nights, etc.).
    Go to *Sales > Configuration > Settings* and check *Some products may be sold/purchased in different units of measure (advanced)*.